peteroupc/MailLib/api/com.upokecenter.text.ProtocolStrings.md

 **Parameters:**

-* <code>str</code> - A string to prepare that represents an arbitrary sequence of characters entered by a user.
+* <code>str</code> - A string to prepare that represents an arbitrary single-line sequence of characters entered by a user.

 **Returns:**